 Mathematics is a versatile and challenging field of study.
 A degree in mathematics is excellent preparation for careers in mathematics, science, engineering, software, business, and education.

-The Department of Mathematics at OU offers two Bachelor's degrees, a 5-year accelerated BS/MS degree in Biostatistics, and a Minor in Mathematics:
+The Department of Mathematics at OU offers two Bachelor's degrees, a 5-year accelerated BS/MS degree in Biostatistics, a 5-year accelerated BA/MBA degree, a 5-year accelerated BA/MS in Finance degree, and a Minor in Mathematics:

 - Bachelor of Science (BS) — This degree is based in theoretical mathematics and is designed to prepare students for graduate study in mathematics or a math-intensive field such as economics, engineering, or physics.
 See here for details.